 But be careful—with any list of actions, some actions will be more valuable than others.
-Infusionsoft by Keap, or any good lead scoring system, should allow you to weight some actions more than others so that someone who requests a quote has a higher lead score than someone who has just attended a webinar.
+Infusionsoft by Keap, or any good lead scoring template, should allow you to weigh some actions more than others so that someone who requests a quote has a higher lead score than someone who has just attended a webinar.

 Using lead scoring for your business

 But you say you don’t know what your sales process is, or you don’t have a sophisticated sales process.